 How will it feel?

-How will guests experience it?
+How will people experience it?

 What moments will they remember?